mozilla-releng/scriptworker-scripts/README.md

-# Funsize Balrogworker
+# Balrogscript

-A small scriptworker used for submitting [funsize](https://wiki.mozilla.org/ReleaseEngineering/Funsize) metadata to [balrog](https://wiki.mozilla.org/Balrog).
+A [scriptworker](https://github.com/mozilla-releng/scriptworker) impl for pushing artifacts to s3 and submitting metadata to [balrog](https://wiki.mozilla.org/Balrog).

 ## Installation